Ahmed-Dakrory/RM3100_With_MPU6050/README.md

 Python RM3100
 =============

-This project contains a python module for interfacing with SPI RM3100 from user space via the spidev linux kernel driver.
+This project contains a python module for interfacing with SPI RM3100 integrated with MPU6050 from user space via the spidev linux kernel driver.

 All code is MIT licensed unless explicitly stated otherwise.